The X-Fools: Development

 Palladium's vice president of marketing, Rob Halligan, explained that the success of Pyst paved the way for The X-Fools, and noted that the game was being released at a time rife with interest in the supernatural: the news was buzzing with the 50th anniversary of the Roswell incident, the Mars Pathfinder mission, and the impending premiere of the fifth season of The X-Files.
 Artist Tom Richmond, who had an ongoing professional relationship with Parroty Interactive, provided some of the game's illustrations.
 Michael Donovan did voice work for the game.

 Release and promotion

-The game's official website went live on September 16, 1997, and allowed players to access additional content, while providing a free demo for those yet to purchase the title.
+The game's official website went live in September 1997, and allowed players to access additional content, while providing a free demo for those yet to purchase the title.
 The website held a "Conspiracy Quest Contest" from October 31, 1997 to July 17, 1998 where players solved riddles relating to the concurrently airing fifth season of The X-Files, with prizes (a digital camera, 2,000 acre real estate plot on Mars, and a Palladium Gift Pack) being awarded to multiple winners.
 It also allowed players to send "X-cards", and offered players the opportunity send in X-Files questions for the developers to include in the title's trivia minigame entitled Trust No One.
 Game modules from The X-Fools were added as bonus features on the Special Edition of Pyst in October 1997.
 The X-Fools uses Shockwave as its game engine.